V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 -Some PC's will need USB drivers, if needed the ESP32 USB drivers are here [CP2012 drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers?tab=downloads).

--If you use STA mode and lose your Jackpot on the network you can find it's IP on your router, reboot with the antenna covered for 2 minutes with metal so it boots into AP mode, or just reflash.
+-If you use STA mode and lose your Jackpot on the network you can find it's IP on your router, reboot with the antenna covered for 2 minutes with metal so it boots into AP mode, reflash, use the web installer's wifi tools.

 -If you made any changes to the config use the web based tool, or fluid term, to watch the boot messages.
 You can also view them by typing $SS.
 If you do not understand it cut and paste the first half into the V1 forums.

+-If you switch from the V2 to V3 of the interface, all the files need to be wiped and uploaded again from the V1 github repo.